 When you're out in the mountains, it's important that you stay warm and dry.
 If your snowboard pants remain dry, you will be comfortable, be able to move better on your snowboard, and stay warm.
+If not, well, you're probably not going to have a very fun day.

 Snowboard pants that stay dry will also keep cleaner longer and not wear as much.

-Snowboarders, especially beginners, spend a lot of time sat in the snow.
+Snowboarders, especially beginners, spend a lot of time sitting in the snow.
 And this can lead to a wet butt!
 The problem with soggy snowboard pants is that they get heavy and uncomfortable and can restrict your movements.

 The other area where your pants might get wet is around the bottom of the legs.
 Especially in slush or powder snow, the bottom of your pants can start to soak up water.